-Registration for the Fall 2020 semester opened on July 15 to allow students to register and study from anywhere in the world.
-Providing the highest quality academic experience in a safe environment remains our focus in every aspect of planning for the fall semester, which features more than 140 highly engaging courses across all of NSCAD’s divisions, as well as training and orientation on how to excel in the online classroom.
+Registration for the Fall 2020 semester opened on July 15 to allow students to register and study from anywhere in the world more than 140 highly engaging courses across all of NSCAD’s divisions.
+The semester includes training and orientation on how to excel in the online classroom.

-No courses are currently suspended or cancelled.
-On March 17, NSCAD determined that, in order to safely complete the term, all courses will move to online delivery.
-This will help the university continue classes without in-class instruction.
+On March 17, 2020, NSCAD determined that all courses will move to online delivery to allow the university to safely complete the term.
+This will help NSCAD continue classes without in-class instruction.
 Under the Notice of Restriction and Curriculum Completion Policy, students will not be on any NSCAD campus during the notice of restriction period unless authorization is granted through the Campus Access Authorization form at https://forms.nscad.ca/.

 NSCAD Learning Commons technicians are still available to support students in their course work in an online capacity, and there are a number of new resources created to support students, staff and faculty optimize their connections with each other and to technical support.